plabble/plabble.github.io/transport/index.md

 ### Endianness
 Everywhere throughout the protocol **big endian** encoding is used for consistency when encoding numbers.
 The big endian encoding is easier to understand and performance-wise it doesn't matter on the computers today.

+### Plabble Timestamp
+Besides the dynamic integer, PTP also uses a special encoding for encoding timestamps.
+They are stored in seconds since the Epoch moment, `2020/01/01, 00:00:00 UTC`.

 ---
 > &larr; Back to [Home](../index.md) - Next: [CONNECT packet](./connect.md) &rarr;